Fare: Japanese-Asian Fusion

 Recommended dishes: When available, The Nigiri & Sashimi with 8 pieces assorted nigiri, 6 pieces assorted sashimi, The Sesame Coated Tuna with Bean Sauce; Barbecued Salmon; and The Sushi specials.

 Liquor: Full bar service with a good selection of cocktails and beers.

-Taka is a popular spot with Millennials who enjoy sushi and Japanese - Asian fusion in an upscale yet casual, chic setting.
+Taka, popular with millennials who enjoy sushi and Japanese - Asian fusion an upscale yet casual, chic setting.

 The setting is romantic and a great place to take a date.

 Taka is not your typical sushi place.
-It's exceptional.
 If you enjoy sushi, you must try Taka.
-They feature a high end, eclectic menu, creatively prepared using fresh ingredients.
+They feature a high end, eclectic menu, creatively prepared with fresh ingredients.

-However, the preparation on some of their non-Japanese dishes, such as the Branzino, for example is cooked filet style and lacks optimum flavor and moisture.
-Cooking whole with bones intact adds flavor, tenderness, and moisture.
+Suggest sticking to the traditional Japanese dishes, especially Sushi.
+The preparation on some of their non-Japanese dishes, Branzino for example, is cooked pan seared, filet style, and lacks optimum flavor and moisture.
+Cooking Branzino whole with bones intact, and filleted after cooking adds flavor, tenderness, and moisture.

 While prices can be expensive for certain specials, the menu has a number of less pricey items for diners with a limited budget.

 Save room for dessert, they are prepared on site and are worth the extra calories.
 Try the Bittersweet Chocolate Cake or the Green Tea Cheesecake.

 Taka is open for lunch & dinner, seven days/week from 12:00 pm - 10:00 pm